monmima/main-aide-memoire/algos/README.md

     // return errCount.length <= 1;
     return nbErr <= 1;

-## 8.
+## 17. Alphabet shift

 **Score: 0/1 - 50 %**

-Given a string, replace each of its characters by the next one in the English alphabety (z would be replace by a).
+Given a string, replace each of its characters by the next one in the English alphabet (z would be replace by a).

     function alphabetShift() {
         // your code here